top of page

 Furthermore, the silent killer can also harm the brain!

-Impacts on the brain
+How stress impacts on the brain

 Emerging research is showing how stress can exert a destructive influence at both a cellular and neurological level.
 For example, the stressed brain halts highly important ‘building projects’ such as birthing new neurons – called neurogenesis – while also impairing hippocampal function; the hippocampus ‘is a small, seahorse-shaped structure that store your conscious memories in an organized way,’ (Greenberg 2016).